fooplugins/foogallery/README.txt

 [//]: # fs_premium_only_begin
 * New : [Starter Plan] Added new Spotlight PRO gallery layout.
 * New : [Expert Plan] Added 6 new style options for tag filters (including dropdowns!)
+* New : [Expert Plan] Added setting to disable video for the gallery.
 * New : [Commerce Plan] Added 4 new button styling options (block, outline, pill, pill-outline)
 * New : [Commerce Plan] Added setting to hide all ribbons for the gallery.
 * New : [Commerce Plan] Added setting to hide all buttons for the gallery.